 Many of the students on our caseloads have dyslexia.
-StoryWhys book companions contain speech therapy activities that can help.
+StoryWhys book companions contain speech language therapy activities that can help.

 Did you know that October is Dyslexia Awareness Month?